DrSmithFr/go-console/README.md

 			SetMaxAttempts(3),
 	)

-	io.Text("Your overall favorite color is " + answer)
+	io.PrintText("Your overall favorite color is " + answer)
 }
 ```